asreview/paper-megameta-postprocessing-screeningresults/README.md

 ```
 NOTE: When you want to use these test files; please make sure that the empirical
-data is not saved solely in the same data folder as where these test files are stored!
-The next step will overwrite these files.
+data is not saved in the `/data` folder because the next step will overwrite these files.
 ```

 1. Open the `pre-processing.Rproject` in Rstudio;
 2. Open `scrips/change_test_file_names.R` and run the script.
 The test files will now have the same file names as those of the empirical data.
-See [datasets](#Datasets) for the specific names.
 3. Continue with **Running the complete pipeline**.

+#### Results of the test data
+To check whether the pipeline worked correctly on the test data, check the following values in the output:

+- Within the `crossref_doi_retrieval.ipynb` script 33/38 doi's should be retrieved.
+- After deduplication in `master_script_deduplication.R` the total number of relevant papers (sum of the values in the composite_label column) should be 20.
+- After running the quality_check function in  `master_script_quality_check.R` the number of changed labels should be:
+  - Quality check 1: 6
+  - Quality check 2: 6

 ### Empirical Data

 The empricial data is available on DANS[NEEDS LINK].
-Request access, donwload the files, and add the required data into the data folder.
+Request access, donwload the files, and add the required data into the `/data` folder.

 ### Data Files Names

-The following datasets should be available in `/data`:
+The following nine datasets should be available in `/data`:

-1. The three export-datasets with the partly labelled data after screening in
+The three export-datasets with the partly labelled data after screening in
 ASReview:
   - `anxiety-screening-CNN-output.xlsx`
   - `depression-screening-CNN-output.xslx`
   - `substance-screening-CNN-output.xslx`

-2. The three datasets resulting from Quality Check 1:
+The three datasets resulting from Quality Check 1:
  - `anxiety-incorrectly-excluded-records.xlsx`
  - `depression-incorrectly-excluded-records.xlsx`
  - `substance-incorrectly-excluded-records.xlsx`

-3. The three datasets resulting from Quality Check 2:
+The three datasets resulting from Quality Check 2:
  - `anxiety-incorrectly-included-records`
  - `depression-incorrectly-included-records`
  - `substance-incorrectly-included-records`

 ```
-NOTE: For 3. it should be noted that these files are not finished yet.
+NOTE: The last three are not finished yet.
 Therefore
 the files currently have the following temporary names:
   - anxiety-incorrectly-included-records-preliminary-results.xslx
   - depression-incorrectly-included-records-preliminary-results.xslx